dark-m0de/EODDataPortfolio-MoneyMoney/README.md

 ## Setup

-1. Download the extension via the [GitHub releases page](https://github.com/conradreisch/EODDataPortfolio-MoneyMoney/releases/tag/v1.3)
+1. Download the latest extension via the [GitHub releases page](https://github.com/conradreisch/EODDataPortfolio-MoneyMoney/releases)
 2. Once downloaded, move `EODDataPortfolio.lua` to your MoneyMoney Extensions folder.
 3. Add a new account with the type `EODDataPortfolio`
 4. Include your stock portfolio in MoneyMoney by providing the stock symbols, the number of shares and the currency as username.
 Example: `NASDAQ/AAPL(10)[USD],TSX/APHA(100)[CAD]`